How to work with the Small Protocol

 The messages are exchanged by means of the small protocol.
 We have the following questions:

-1. After sending the command (with DC1 header) we send additional 0xff byte to get the ACK/NACK.
-In spite of conforming to the 6µs time of clock inactivity, EA eDIP sometimes sends a byte of unknown value (it’s not an ACK and not a NACK).
+1. After sending the command (with the DC1 header) we send an additional 0xff byte to get the ACK/NACK.
+In spite of conforming to the 6µs time of clock inactivity EA eDIP sometimes sends a byte of unknown value (it’s not an ACK and not a NACK).

 In UART mode the eDIP sends the ACK/NACK when it’s ready to send it, but in SPI mode eDIP is a slave, and the master dictates the moment for sending the acknowledgement.
 What value is output when this is done too early?

 2. We suspect there’s some time needed to allow eDIP calculate the checksum of a received message and prepare the ACK/NACK byte.
 How long must it be?

 Furthermore, this time seems to be dependent on the current eDIP CPU load, i.e. processing of previously received messages.